yupmin/phystrix/README.md

 Phystrix protects the points of access to remote resources by keeping track of various metrics and preventing repetitive failures.

 In case of a service failing way too often, to not make the situation worse, Phystrix will temporarily stop issuing requests to it.
 When the service comes back to life, Phystrix allows the client application to access it again.

+And I fixed more for Modern PHP
+* Use PHP 5.6 above
+* Deleted 'Zend DI' and User 'PSR DI'
+* DI is optional. (for using Your framework)

 ### Understanding Phystrix